British Columbia – Filing a Human Rights Complaint

 If a business has denied you service for not wearing a mask or requested proof of vaccination, they could be held liable for a fine up to $75,000 (as it varies in each province) if you file a human rights complaint.

 A business is not “private.”
-When a business owner obtains a business license they are open to the “public” and they are not permitted to discriminate against anyone who is exempt from wearing a mask.
+When a business obtains a business license they are open to the “public” and they are not permitted to request proof of vaccination or discriminate against anyone who decides not to wear a mask.
+No exemption required as you have the right to choose.

 Federal Privacy Act: Nobody has the right to request to see an exemption.
 It is a violation of your privacy rights under the Privacy Act.
 This is your personal medical information between you and your physician.